jamonholmgren/flame/docs/contributing.md

 # Contributing

-Flame AI is designed to be easy to contribute to.
+Flame AI is intended to be contributor-friendly.
 It's built on top of [Gluegun](https://github.com/infinitered/gluegun), which is a popular node CLI framework also built by [Infinite Red](https://infinite.red).

 ## Get Started